-Through our University Center partnerships with San Francisco State University (SFSU) and Notre Dame de Namur University (NDNU), we are offering the following bachelor's degree programs in Spring 2018:
+Through our University Center partnership with Notre Dame de Namur University (NDNU), we are offering the following bachelor's degree programs:

-Notre Dame de Namur University BS, Business Administration BA, Psychology BS, Human Services Arizona State University
+Notre Dame de Namur University

+BS, Business Administration

+BA, Psychology

-BS, Family and Human Development (online) BAE, Educational Studies (online)
+BS, Human Services

-San Francisco State University BS, Nursing

 In addition, we now have support services on campus to assist you in transitioning from an associate's degree to completion of a University Center bachelor's degree.
 The A2B program provides support services, which include: specialized library resources, tutoring, and peer mentoring, as well as easy access to information about tuition, financial aid, transferable credits, and degree program requirements.